 No deal, country by country for the British in Europe

 What of the British in Europe?
 The uncertainty of the effects of Brexit for expats means there is not a great deal of concrete information of a post-Brexit Europe.
-Nonetheless, here’s additional information you need to know in a no-deal scenario, depending on the country you live in:
+Indeed, make sure to check with your official information in your current home for the most up-to-date information.
+Nonetheless, here’s a brief, country-by-country overview of what you need to know in a no-deal scenario:

 - Republic of Ireland